dapperAuteur/kys-rag/blog-posts/00-KYS RAG Intro to Step 003/02-KYS RAG Step 002.md

        return {"message": "Welcome to the Science Decoder Tool!"}
    ```

-2. Run your FastAPI app:
+2. Run our FastAPI app:
    ```bash
    uvicorn main:app --reload
    ```
-   - Open your browser and go to `http://127.0.0.1:8000`.
-You should see:
+   - Open our browser and go to `http://127.0.0.1:8000`.
+We should see:
      ```json
      {"message": "Welcome to the Science Decoder Tool!"}
      ```
    - Celebrate!
-You’ve built a working backend.
+We’ve built a working backend.

 ---